kstep/pushybullet/README.md

 HTTP request just to receive server time.
 This can be a performance killer, and that's why this is not the default behavior of `api.stream()` method.

-To make compromise, `api.stream()` method uses system local clock to track event times to keep things fast enough, and if you have any issues with this default behavior, you can set `use_server_time=True` parameter to fix things, but be ready the whole thing will run a little slower, as additional HTTP queries will be done to PushBullet servers.
+To achieve compromise, `api.stream()` method uses system local clock to track event times to keep things fast enough, and if you have any issues with this default behavior, you can set `use_server_time=True` parameter to fix things, but be ready the whole thing will run a little slower, as additional HTTP queries will be done to PushBullet servers (although `api.stream()` tries to keep number of additional requests as small as possible).

 **TL;DR:** if you call `event.pushes()` and get pushes missing or duplicated, use `api.stream(use_server_time=True)`.